StarDustCFW/Logo-para-switch.Palomitas/README.md

 <a href="https://discord.gg/HcCBBYa"><img src="img/image.gif" alt="Discord Server" /></a>

 ## Data
-The data files are just the BuildID(64chars) and the offset
+The data file is just the BuildID(64chars) and the offset

 ### Credits
 * [friedkeenan](https://github.com/friedkeenan/switch-logo-patcher)